webtides/luna-js/README.md

 # luna-js

-## Static Site Generation & SSR framework for custom-elements.
+## Static Site Generation & SSR framework for customElements.

 ### Why?

-The idea behind `luna-js` is to allow developers to rapidly create a full fledged web application using custom-elements with support for server side rendering.
+The idea behind `luna-js` is to allow developers to rapidly create a fully fledged web application using customElements with support for server side rendering.
-Under the hood it uses [@webtides/element-js](https://github.com/webtides/element-js), which is based on the WebComponents standard.

 ## Installation